het-tanis/prolug-labs/Linux-Labs/104-install-antivirus/step3/text.md

 What directory or path is being scanned?

 Execute the script with a timer and see what the output is.
+(Ignore freshclam errors as you know it was updated a few seconds ago.)

 ```plain
 time /answers/clamscan.sh